synthizer/synthizer/manual/src/concepts/custom_streams.md

 error.
 Synthizer will log these errors if logging is enabled.
 For more complex error handling, apps are encouraged to ferry the information from streams to their main threads themselves.
 If a stream callback fails, Synthizer will generally stop the stream all together.
-Consequiently, apps should do their best to recover and never fail the stream.
+Consequently, apps should do their best to recover and never fail the stream.
 Synthizer takes the approach of assuming that any error is likely unrecoverable and expects that implementations already did their best to succeed.